Black Seminoles: Family and societal life

 Black Seminole Scouts and Buffalo Soldiers were stationed at Fort Clark in Texas.

-Black people and Seminoles had limited intermarriage, but historians and anthropologists have come to believe that generally the Black Seminoles had independent communities.
-They allied with the Seminole at times of war.
-The Seminole society was based on a matrilineal kinship system, in which inheritance and descent went through the maternal line.
-Children were considered to belong to the mother's clan, so those born to ethnic African mothers would have been considered Black by the Seminole.
+Black Seminoles and Seminoles intermarried.
+The Black Seminoles allied with the Seminole at times of war.
+The Seminole society was based on a matrilineal kinship system, in which inheritance and descent went through the maternal line coming from Seminole mothers.
+Children were considered to belong to the mother's clan, so ethnic mixed offspring from Black mothers and Seminole men would have been considered born outside of the clan.
 While the children might integrate customs from both parents' cultures, the Seminole believed they belonged to the mother's group more than the father's.
 Maroon families gave African-derived names to their children based on the day or week their baby was born, such as "Cudjoe" for Monday and "Cuffy" for Friday.
 They built their homes in the Seminole architectural style of thatched palmetto plank houses.

-African Americans adopted some elements of the European-American patriarchal system.
-But, under the South's adoption of the principle of partus sequitur ventrem in the 17th century and incorporated into slavery law in slave states, children of slave mothers were considered legally slaves.
-Under the Fugitive Slave Law of 1850, even if the mother escaped to a free state, she and her children were legally considered slaves and fugitives.
+African Americans adopted some elements of the European-American patriarchal system, but under the South's adoption of the principle of partus sequitur ventrem in the 17th century and incorporated into slavery law in slave states, children of slave mothers were considered legally slaves.
+Under the Fugitive Slave Law of 1850, even if the mother escaped to a free state, her children and she were legally considered slaves and fugitives.
 As a result, the Black Seminoles born to slave mothers were always at risk from slave raiders.
-Certain cultural practices, such as "jumping the broom" to celebrate marriage, hailed from the plantations; other customs, such as some names used for Black towns, reflected African heritage.
+Certain cultural practices, such as "jumping the broom" to celebrate marriage, hailed from the plantations; other customs, such as some names used for black towns, reflected African heritage.